Ultimate Guide to Cutting off Toxic Friends: Signs of a Toxic Friend + How to Pull off a Friendship Breakup

 25. They don’t empathise with mental illness and you suffer with it.

 They don’t have to fit all of the signs to have a negative impact on you.
-Keep reading for more signs and how to start the friendship breakup process.
+Keep reading for more signs of a toxic friend and how to start the friendship breakup process.

 Signs Your Friendship is Bad For Your Mental Health